MarcoLodini/windows365/Windows365/link/usb-nfc-reader-support.md

 - Are compatible with the chip card interface device (CCID)  USB protocol.
 - Have USB base class **0b** and subclass **00**.
-- Use NFC Client to Authenticator Protocal (CTAP) for FIDO2 sign in.
+- Use NFC Client to Authenticator Protocol (CTAP) for FIDO2 sign in.
 - Don’t require a third-party driver (either from Windows Update or through manual driver installation)
 - Work on a Windows Desktop with the inbox CCID driver.